karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 The ``AmazonKendraRetriever`` class uses Amazon Kendra’s Retrieve API to make queries to the Amazon Kendra index and obtain the docs that are most relevant to the user query.

 The ``AmazonKendraRetriever`` class will be plugged into a LangChain chain to build the RAG pattern.
-(More on section 4.4)
+An important thing to understand here is that we're not retrieving the docs from Kendra right now; we're only declaring a way to retrieve them.
+It will be the LangChain chain who uses the ``AmazonKendraRetriever`` class to obtain the relevant documents.
+(More on section 4.4).

-The LangChain ``AmazonKendraRetrieves`` class creates a Kendra ``boto3`` client by default, but if you want to customize the configuration, it is much better to explicitly create the client beforehand, and pass it to the Langchain.
+The LangChain ``AmazonKendraRetrieves`` class creates a Kendra ``boto3`` client by default, but if you want to customize the configuration, it is better to explicitly create the client beforehand, and pass it to the Langchain class.

-The ``top_k`` parameter is used to specify how many documents we want to retrieve, for this example we’re retrieving the top 3 docs that are most similar to our question.
+The ``top_k`` parameter is used to specify how many documents we want to retrieve from Kendra, for this example we’re retrieving the top 3 docs that are most similar to our question.

-- Why did we retrieve 3 docs from our knowledge database instead of just one?
+> Why did we retrieve 3 docs from our knowledge database instead of just one?
+>

-When we saved the documents, data is splitted into multiple chunks, so it’s possible that the complete answer to our question is not located in just one vector but in more than one.
+> When we saved the documents, data is stored into multiple chunks, so it’s possible that the complete answer to our question is not located in just one vector but in more than one.
 That’s why we’re retrieving the 3 most relevant documents to the given question.

 ```python
 def get_kendra_doc_retriever():